Landlord Guides · Last updated 3 June 2026

 Item Annual Amount

-That 4.8% gross yield just became 1.5% net.
+That 4.4% gross yield becomes 2.5% net once all costs are counted.
 If you have a mortgage on the property, interest payments reduce this further.
-The honest truth is that Gibraltar property is primarily a capital growth play with rental income covering costs, not a high-yield income investment.
+Under Gibraltar's Gross Income Based System (GIBS), mortgage interest deductions are capped at £1,500 per year, so financing costs have limited tax relief.
+The clear-eyed view is that Gibraltar property works primarily as a capital growth investment where rental income covers carrying costs, rather than a high-yield income product.

 How to Improve Your Net Yield

-• Self-manage: Save the 10% management fee.
+• Self-manage: Saving the 10% management fee adds close to a full percentage point back to net yield.
 Practical if you live in Gibraltar.

-• Buy a smaller unit: Studios and 1-beds tend to have lower service charges relative to rent.
+• Buy a smaller unit: Studios and 1-beds typically carry lower service charges relative to their rent, improving the net yield ratio.

-• Furnish well: A well-furnished apartment commands premium rent and attracts better tenants who stay longer.
+• Furnish well: A well-presented apartment commands premium rent and attracts tenants who stay longer, cutting void periods.

-• Minimise voids: Price competitively, maintain the property well, and treat good tenants like gold.
-A tenant who stays 3 years is worth more than squeezing an extra £100/month and having them leave after 12.
+• Minimise voids: Price competitively, maintain the property, and keep good tenants.
+A tenant who stays three years is worth more than squeezing an extra £100 per month and facing a gap.

 Frequently Asked Questions